-Upgrade incentives also lie outside of the product.
-This is where support-based freemium plans shine.
-This plan starts out free, and then lets users upgrade for additional support.
-It complements usage-based and feature-based models as a value differentiator between the free and paid tiers.
+Support-based freemium plans are upgrade incentives that lie outside the product.
+The plan starts free and then lets users upgrade for additional support.
+Support-based freemium models complement usage-based and feature-based models as value differentiators between the free and paid tiers.

 Pro: This plan is a good way to move products upmarket to larger customers that require white glove support.
-When enterprise companies first start using a product for free, they’ll naturally have complexities that require more support and then upgrade.
+When enterprise companies start using a free product, they’ll naturally have complexities requiring upgrades for more support.

 Con: Unlike the other free models, support-based rarely works as a standalone tactic.
-It is more expensive to maintain while having less of a free-to-paid differentiation than the other models.
+It is more expensive to maintain while having less free-to-paid differentiation than the other models.

 This strategy prioritizes the time of support, sales engineering, and customer success teams for the high-value customers who need them.

 This last example is worth elaborating on.
-Recently, growth teams have found success in “trials turned freemium.”
+Recently, growth teams have found success in ‘trials turned freemium.’
 In this motion, users start with a normal trial of the paid tier.
 But if users don’t convert, they aren’t fully cut off from the product (unlike traditional trials) and are instead retained in a free tier.
-They can continue as a free user with more limited features than before the trial.
+They can continue as a free user, albeit with more limited features than before the trial.

 Why is this so effective?
-Humans naturally have strong loss aversion.
+First, people naturally have a strong loss aversion.
 Staying as a free user after the trial ends would be a downgrade event.
-They’re still users, but they have less than they did during the trial.
-Because yesterday’s luxuries become today’s necessities, they’ll likely convert to a paid user to keep the features they started with.
+This approach retains the free trial’s sense of urgency without losing the customer entirely.
+Second, combining a free trial with a freemium plan creates the opportunity for remorse in your customers’ minds.
+They’re still users but have less than they did during the trial.
+Because yesterday’s luxuries become today’s necessities, they’ll be more likely to convert to a paid user to restore the features they started with.